It’s National Influenza Immunization week!

-Results from studies are inconsistent on whether vitamin C helps prevent or treat colds.
+Vitamin C could help prevent and treat colds.
 It is safe to take for most people, but keep in mind that high doses (over 2,000 mg/day) could be dangerous.

 Research shows Echinacea can help with the severity of a cold when taken at the first signs of a cold, but not to prevent it.
 Keep in mind that Echinacea should only be used short-term.

-This also gets inconsistent results in studies.
-When taken at the first signs of a cold, it may help shorten the duration of a cold.
+When taken at the first signs of a cold, it may help shorten the duration and lessen the symptoms.
 It’s recommended not to take Zinc for more than 5 days.